-- You can share long stories and messages with email.
+- You can share long stories and messages by email.
 There is no character limit like there is with text messaging.

 - Automation tools have made email more powerful.
 For example, using automated triggers, like recent purchases and website activity, you can reach the right audience, in the right place, at the right time with the best offer.